aishdidy/SQABatch_17/README.md

 # SQABatch_17
 This is the Development branch changes.
+I did the Changes for Development branch.
-Changes done by me GIT Practicals
+GIT Practicals